lizdizon/amigo1985/README.md

 -------------

 1. [Download the amigo1985 project as a .zip](https://github.com/lizdizon/amigo1985/archive/master.zip) and unarchive it into the `/wp-content/themes/` directory of your WordPress installation.
-  * Optionally, rename the directory to `amigo1985`.
+  * Optionally, rename the new theme's directory to `amigo1985`.
 2. Activate the theme from your WordPress Dashboard > Appearance > Themes.

 known issues